thibautjombart/ervebocosts/README.md

 #> 5         NA         NA
 #> 6         NA         NA
 ```

+This `data.frame` contains the following items:

+- `record_id`: unique ID of the record in the original REDCap database
+- `pathogen`: name of the pathogen the cost was recorded for
+- `locations`: all locations of the recorded costs
+- `year`: year the cost item was recorded
+- `start_data`: if the cost item was recorded during an outbreak, the
+  starting date of the outbreak
+- `end_data`: if the cost item was recorded during an outbreak, the end
+  date of the outbreak
+- `cases`: if the cost item was recorded during an outbreak, the number
+  of confirmed cases
+- `deaths`: if the cost item was recorded during an outbreak, the number
+  of deaths
+- `sdbs`: if the cost item was recorded during an outbreak, the number
+  of safe and dignified burials (SDBs)
+- `vaccination`: if the cost item was recorded during an outbreak, the
+  number of vaccine doses administered
+- `tests`: if the cost item was recorded during an outbreak, the number
+  of tests performed
+- `admissions`: if the cost item was recorded during an outbreak, the
+  number of admissions to healthcare facilities
+- `contact_traced`: if the cost item was recorded during an outbreak,
+  the number of contacts traced
+- `cost_category`: the type of activity the cost corresponds to
+- `cost_summary`: a text-summary of the cost estimates and confidence
+  intervals, if available, including currency used
+- `cost_estimate`: the numerical value of the central estimate of the
+  cost
+- `cost_lower`: the numerical value of the lower bound of the cost
+- `cost_upper`: the numerical value of the upper bound of the cost

 To subset data, we can use `dply::filter`.
 For instance, we can get data
 on Ebola-specific costs for IPC since 2018 using: